kelsey-ek/of7azure/GUIDE/Failover.md

 | TEST     JOB00001   A     Error    R00127 NODE1    20200402/09:53:56 20200402/09:53:57 test.jcl |
 ```

-__e.__ Kill NODE1 and see if a new pod is created in NODE2 and run successfully.
+__e.__ Kill NODE1 and see if a new Pod is created in NODE2 and running successfully.

-*Let's say NODE1 is the one the pod is currently running in and NODE2 is the empty one.
+*Let's say NODE1 is the one the Pod is currently running in and NODE2 is the empty one.
 I stopped aks-agentpool-24893396-1.*

 ```kubectl get nodes``
 ```bash